jamesthi/rshell/README.md

-This program print "hello git"
+This program asks the user their name, then says hello.